tidal-music/tidal-sdk-web/packages/player/README.md

 4. Run `npm/yarn/pnpm install` in your destination project.

 !!
 Remove the entry in `"resolution"` and run `npm/yarn/pnpm install` again when you are done testing to have the NPM version of the package load instead.

-## Types in shaka

-Run the `patch-shaka` script to get TS working for shaka-player.